bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 <em>Special Characters:</em> You may not need additional characters such as an ampersand, small caps, or old-style numerals.
 But you might.
 These kinds of details can add a level of polish to your typography.
 Less frequently used on the web but still worth considering are ligatures, particularly with more traditional-style serifed typefaces.
 If this is something you know you’ll want to use (maybe in your display face?), then check that you have those glyphs.

-<em>Proper Punctuation:</em> Carefully-designed typefaces have different glyphs for true quotation marks (“curly quotes”) and inch marks.
-Don’t get stuck with dumb quotes!
-Not sure if you’re using the right marks? (link) Here’s a good guide.
+<em>Proper Punctuation:</em> Carefully-designed typefaces include a complete arsenal of glyphs for properly type-setting punctuation, such as true quotation marks (“curly quotes”) and inch marks.
+Not sure if you’re using the right marks? <a href="https://www.typewolf.com/cheatsheet">Here’s a good guide.</a>

 <em>Kerning and Spacing:</em> Same idea here: a well-designed typeface will be thoughtfully and carefully letter-spaced and kerned.
 So test out your typeface and make sure it’s up to snuff.